wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

 Adding the Wazuh repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add the Wazuh repository if you are installing the Wazuh interface on a dedicated server.
-Skip this step if you are installing it on the same host as the Wazuh server or Wazuh indexer.
+Skip this step to install it on the same host as the Wazuh server or Wazuh indexer.

   .. tabs::